NixOS/rfcs/rfcs/0089-collect-non-source-package-meta.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Some maintainers may be upset by having their packages marked as `fromSource = false`.
-- It could spur us to disappear into endless navel-gazing conversations about what really counts as "from source" and what doesn't.
+- It could spur us to disappear into endless navel-gazing conversations over the `lib.sourceTypes` ontology.
-- On the other hand, _not_ discussing where the line stands thoroughly enough could cause the flag to be over-applied and thus become useless.
-Should we be compiling all our fonts where e.g. fontforge files are available?
-If all of these got marked as `fromSource = false`, all of a sudden users with `allowNonSource = false` set may end up with no installable desktop.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Exact attribute names are open for debate.
+Exact attribute names and contents of `lib.sourceTypes` are open for debate.

 # Future work
 [future]: #future-work

 The author is willing to spend a significant amount of time finding and marking non-source packages in nixpkgs.

+Addition of a simple accompanying boolean flag could allow the meaning of the `sourceProvenance` field to be switched to imply the declaration is "comprehensive" and that "source types" missing from the declaration are not present.
+This is something that could be added once a maintainer has thoroughly inspected a package, but should not place extra burden on someone wanting to simply flag up that they have spotted some binary element in the package.